 Bampton has much history.
 Dating back to 1067 and one of the best preserved in Devon is a Norman Motte and Bailey Castle, offering wonderful views of the town below.
 A raised mound of earth and stones that was used to build a Medieval castle, built for defence and as symbol of lordship.

 Stay at The Elms Holiday Home on the last Thursday in October and visit our annual Ancient Charter fair, over 750 years old.
 Traditionally Exmoor ponies were traded.
-Today you will find locals gathering to enjoy locally made bears and ciders, fine wines, arts and crafts, food stalls and local theatre groups offering surprising stories on the streets.
+Today you will find locals gathering to enjoy locally made beers and ciders, fine wines, arts and crafts, food stalls and local theatre groups offering surprising stories on the streets.
 Lively fun entertainment for all ages.

 Bampton is a well-deserved regular winner of Britain in Bloom.